-In order to maintain certification status, a CCA must complete at least 40 CEUs (50 CEUs for Certified Professional Agronomist (CPAg)) in a two-year cycle with a minimum of 5 CEUs in each of the 4 categories of Nutrient Management, Soil and Water Management, Pest Management, and Crop Management and at least 20 of the 40 total CEUs must be Board Approved.
+In order to maintain certification status, a CCA must complete at least 40 CEUs (45 CEUs for Certified Professional Agronomist (CPAg)) in a two-year cycle with a minimum of 5 CEUs in each of the 4 categories of Nutrient Management, Soil and Water Management, Pest Management, and Crop Management and at least 20 of the 40 total CEUs must be Board Approved.
 In addition, CEUs may be attained in the Professional Development category although this category has no minimum or maximum credit requirement for the CCA.
-For the CPAg additional CEUs are required - 5 in Professional Development and 5 in Professional Service with an optional category of Professional Study with no minimum.
+For CPAg, 5 CEUs are required in Professional Development.